ToolJet/ToolJet/docs/versioned_docs/version-2.18.0/data-sources/redis.md

 ## Connecting to Redis

-To establish a connection with the Redis global datasource, you have two options.
-You can either click on the **`+Add new global datasource`** button on the query panel or access the **[Global Datasources](/docs/data-sources/overview)** page from the ToolJet dashboard.
+To establish a connection with the Redis data source, you have two options.
+You can either click on the **`+Add new data source`** button on the query panel or access the **[Data sources](/docs/data-sources/overview)** page from the ToolJet dashboard.

 <div style={{textAlign: 'center'}}>